How To Organize a Closet

 Cardigans and sweaters that aren't as precious as their merino wool and cashmere cousins should be carefully evaluated for any stains and pilling that can't be corrected.
 It's one thing to keep a shabbier item for wearing just around the house, but more than a couple is likely taking up room you could use for clothes in better shape.

 These pieces are rarely worn more than a few times a year and are typically made of luxury textiles that require careful attention to detail when cleaning and storing them.
-If you've got a cramped closet and your formal wear pieces are responsible for taking up a large amount of that space, you may be better off finding a different closet just for their storage or even renting a climate-controlled unit at a storage facility for their safe-keeping.
+If you've got a cramped closet and your formal wear pieces are responsible for taking up a large amount of that space, you may be better off finding a different closet just for their storage space or even renting a climate-controlled unit at a storage space facility for their safe-keeping.

 Some items, such as bridal gowns or ceremonial pieces, may never be worn again but deserve a place in your collection as an heirloom piece to be handed down through generations.
-In this case, it's even more important to find storage solutions that are specifically designed to preserve these items and protect them from damage due to age, environment or clothes moth infestation.
+In this case, it's even more important to find storage space solutions that are specifically designed to preserve these items and protect them from damage due to age, environment or clothes moth infestation.

 Due to the variety of shapes and styles that shoes come in, storing them neatly can prove next to impossible, especially when you have a large collection.
 When you're deciding which pairs to keep and which ones to toss, you need to prioritize shoes that are in excellent shape and can be used with as many different outfits as possible.